chenjinya/nino_Javascript_Lib/README.md

  *
  * 2013/7/18
  *
- * Lib name is Nino
+ * Lib's name is Nino

-The lib support IE9+,Chrome,FF well.
+The lib supports IE9+,Chrome,FF well.

-I develop this to easy my work.I want to share with everyone through the Github.com
+I developing this lib to easy my work.I want to share it with everyone through the Github.com

 My E-mail is Jinyachen@gmail.com